Rob-ot/jQuery-jsrallax/readme.md

     ]
 })

-// now we have 'scene', it is not a jquery object, it is a jarallax object, you can do the following with it:
+// now we have 'scene', it is not a jquery object, it is a jsrallax object, you can do the following with it:

 // move the scene, give it a x and y between -1 and 1
 // giving it -1, -1 is the same as moving the mouse to the top left of the scene, 0, 0 will center it